 Design focused shop on George Street from the makers of Monocle magazine

 Tube: Bond Street Station

 When baby George becomes a young man, there's no doubt he'll be very style-conscious.
 Perhaps a visit to his namesake of a street in Marylebone will be on the cards.
 The Monocle shop on George Street is a spin-off of the eponymous magazine, the hefty tome edited by Tyler Brule that delivers high-brow culture for well-to-do business people.
 The shop stocks a range of designer items from the likes of Porter, Comme des Garçons, Orlebar Brown and Valextra - plus a handful of exclusive, limited-edition luxuries designed just for Monocle.
 There's a host of high-end products from scents to books, watches to boxer shorts as well as a selection of cool and cultured music, DVDs and magazines.
 When baby George is in the hunt to buy his first London flat, then he could well be sentimental and call on the services of the renowned George Alexander estate agents based in Fitzrovia.
 Of course, before then, he may like to brush up on his French - so a visit to the European Bookshop in Piccadilly to pick up a copy of Saint Exupery's Le Petit Prince could be a good start.

 Louis Mountbatten at National Portrait Gallery

 Monocle on George Street

 The Diamond Jubilee

-From cheap budget accommodation to luxury 5 star suites see our discounts for hotels, including InterContinental London Park Lane from 41% off.
+From cheap budget accommodation to luxury 5 star suites see our deals for hotels, including Holiday Inn London Commercial Road from 76% off.